 - Comply with the formal management system which was implemented in terms of GGL's health and safety, social and environmental ("HSE") policy; - Ensure that water from processing operations laden with silt does not reach local water courses; in Addition the water from slime pond is recovered and re-used for the processing.
-MRM processing plant has installed Decanter Centrifuge for treatment of thickener Silt, which separates water from silt.
-Recovered water is again used in the plant for processing. - Improve oil and industrial waste management as the level of activity increases; - Manage domestic waste associated with the MRM camp; and - Reclamation and rehabilitation of mined out areas.
+MRM's processing plant has installed Decanter Centrifuge for treatment of thickener Silt, which separates water from silt.
+Recovered water is again used in the plant for processing;

+- Air quality monitoring for mine concession and the communities around the Mine.
+This is to ensure that no air pollution occurs during the Mine operations; - Improve oil and industrial waste management as the level of activity increases; - Manage domestic waste associated with the MRM camp; and - Reclamation and rehabilitation of mined out areas.

-The costs of on-going rehabilitation for mined out areas are included in the financial model projections for MRM.
+The costs of ongoing rehabilitation for mined out areas are included in the financial model projections for MRM.
 In addition, MRM has created a provision for mine closure.
 This is to cover the cost of removal of all equipment from the site, rehabilitation of all the remaining disturbed areas on site and pay staff retrenchment costs.